Niko von Glasow: Career

 Following his studies at the National Film School in Łódź, Poland, von Glasow made his first feature film, "Wedding Guests", which won the German Critic's Prize at the Berlin Film Festival.
 His other projects include "Maries's Song" starring Sylvie Testud (which won three German Film Awards), "Edelweiss Pirates" which starred Bela B., Jan Decleir and Anna Thalbach, and Winter Sleepers which Tom Tykwer directed and von Glasow co-produced.

-In 2008, Niko convinced 11 other victims of Thalidomide to strip naked for a calendar photoshoot.
-NoBody's Perfect, the documentary about the making of this calendar, won the German Film Award and resulted in a powerful campaign for the victims of Thalidomide.
+In 2008, von Glasow convinced 11 other victims of thalidomide to strip naked for a calendar photoshoot.
+NoBody's Perfect, the documentary about the making of this calendar, won the German Film Award and resulted in a campaign for the victims of thalidomide.
 His next film, "Everything Will Be Alright", documents the making of a unique live theatre production, which von Glasow wrote and developed.
-The film goes behind the scenes of the play and features a wonderful cast of physically and mentally disabled actors.
+The film goes behind the scenes of the play and features a cast of physically and mentally disabled actors.

 Von Glasow's latest film, "Shoot Me.
 Kiss Me.
 Cut!" depicts twelve young filmmakers trying to achieve fame and fortune with their version of Romeo and Juliet.

-Niko von Glasow is a member of BAFTA as well as the European Film Academy and the German Film Academy.
+Von Glasow is a member of BAFTA as well as the European Film Academy and the German Film Academy.

-Niko von Glasow is a motivational speaker all over the world.
-He holds workshops in Script Writing and Directing internationally.
+Von Glasow is a motivational speaker all over the world.
+He holds workshops in script writing and directing internationally.
 Von Glasow also runs a charity for girls' education and the arts, working chiefly in East Asia.